-- The certification fee for the substance abuse practitioner certification is $200.00 for the four year term of certification.
+- The certification fee for the Substance Abuse Practitioner Certification is $200.00, plus shipping and handling, for the four year term of certification.
+All Certification packets, which include the official certificate, wallet ID card, and other related documents are shipped with tracking.
 Payment in full is due at the time of application.
 If an applicant does not meet certification criteria, the application fee is refunded.
-A completed application must be mailed in to the with full payment to be considered for certification.
-Application is available on this website.
+A completed application must be submitted with full payment to be considered for certification.
+The application form is available Here.

 - Major credit cards are accepted.
 Check and money orders are to be payable to: The American Institute of Healthcare Professionals.

-Applicants may obtain education hours by completion of any type of formal program in specifically related to grief, bereavement, mourning.
+Applicants may obtain education hours by completion of any type of formal program in specifically related to substance abuse counseling, addiction counseling/coaching, alcohol abuse, drug abuse, habit addiction, and other related topics.
 Such programs include:

 - University/College Programs and Courses